YouGuessedMyName/pychords/README.md

 A Mode is a list of notes that represents a mode.
 Examples are the Major scale and the Natural Minor scale.

-Just like in the case of chords, there is a concrete and a theoretical variety.
+For scales, just like in the case of chords, there is a concrete and a theoretical variety.

 #### Concrete scale